section-engineering-education/engineering-education/content/articles/submitting-data-to-a-google-form-in-android/index.md

 ![form-response](/engineering-education/submitting-data-to-a-google-form-in-android/form-response.png)

 ### Conclusion
-In this tutorial, we have learned what a Google form is, how to create one, and how to extract our form questions' entry IDs.
+In this tutorial, we have learned what a Google form is, how to create one, and extract our form questions' entry IDs.

 We then created a simple Android application that sends a POST request to the form with the help of Retrofit.
-For a full demo implementation, check out [this Github repository](https://github.com/calvinombati/Retrofit-GoogleFormDemo).
+Check out [this Github repository](https://github.com/calvinombati/Retrofit-GoogleFormDemo).

 Happy learning!